anydotcrypto/metatransactions/docs/EIP-proposal.md

 }
 ```

 Thus it is complementary to the rich transaction precompile approach and this EIP requires less intrusive changes as it does not impact the transaction format or how it is interpreted.
+An alternative approach called [CallGroups](https://corepaper.org/contract/callgroup/) also aims to batch transactions, but it appears to support changing the msg.sender of the call.

 [EIP1035 - Transaction execution batching and delegation](https://github.com/ethereum/EIPs/issues/1035).
 It has a similar motivation to our EIP, but it tries to solve it with a new standard solidity function: